 Our platform has received ISO 27001 certification since 2014.
 In addition, since 2017 we received and currently maintain ISO 27701, 27018 and 27017 certifications.
 We are also SOC2, SOC 3 and CSA-STAR compliant.
+In 2022, we received our HIPAA compliance and NIST 800-63C.

 We also built a leading U.S. and international government compliance portfolio.
-We are authorized at the FedRAMP High level for ZPA and "in Process" for Impact Level 5 with the DOD.
-In addition, we are authorized at the FedRAMP Moderate level for ZIA today and "In Process" status at the High Impact level for ZIA.
-We also added ITAR, DFARS, FIPS, CJIS and VPAT 508 to our government portfolio.
-Internationally, we are IRAP Protected and OAPRA in Australia, Cyber Essentials in the UK, and "in process" for ITSG-33 Prob B in Canada.
+We are authorized at the FedRAMP High level for ZPA and Impact Level 5 with the DOD.
+In addition, we are authorized at both the FedRAMP Moderate and high levels for ZIA.
+We also hold ITAR, DFARS, FIPS, CJIS and VPAT 508 in our government portfolio.
+We also became the first cloud-based SaaS security company to achieve StateRamp for state and local governments, and have received TXRamp in Texas.
+Internationally, we are IRAP Protected and OAPRA in Australia, Cyber Essentials and G-Cloud in the UK, C5 in Germany and "in process" for ITSG-33 Prob B in Canada and ISMAP in Japan.